Prateek007rai/smart-tasks-be/README.md

  Do set-up
    1. Take clone of repo
    2. Install dependencies using 'npm i'
-   3. Now, create '.env' file globally
+   3. Now, create '.env' file globally (please call me for env file or I will attach it on submission time.)
    4. Run using command: "npm run dev"

  APIs List with endpoints (use endpoints after "https://smart-tasks-be.onrender.com"):